 - Supporting seniors, families, and low- and middle-income earners by funding 4,900 units of new affordable rental housing to be built over three years through the Building BC: Community Housing Fund.

 - Funded a rapid response to homelessness by building more than 2,000 modular homes with 24/7 support services in 22 communities across B.C.

 - Helped women and children fleeing violence by funding 280 units of transition housing – the first stage of 1,500 units and the first major investment in transition housing in more than two decades.

 - Made a historic investment in housing for Indigenous peoples by funding more than 1,100 homes both on and off reserve, the first stage in 1,750 new units of Indigenous social housing over 10 years.

-- Paved the way for new student housing at Thompson River University, the College of New Caledonia and the University of Victoria, representing an 800% increase in new student housing over the previous 16 years.
+- Paved the way for new student housing at Thompson River University, the College of New Caledonia,the University of Victoria, UBC-Okanagan, and College of the Rockies, representing a 1,039% increase in new student housing over the previous 16 years.